CallEmUp/spotifySongAnalysis/README.md

 The Random Forest model with combined features demonstrates an R² score of 0.4060, which, while showing an improvement over linear regression models by capturing more complex interactions, is still approximately 0.24 points lower than the R² scores achieved by the best-performing individual features, such as duration (R² = 0.6442) and tempo (R² = 0.6059), from the previous analysis in question 6.
 This relative underperformance of the combined model can be accounted for by its ability to incorporate multiple features simultaneously, therefore adding complexity by integrating various song aspects and their interactions.
 The model provides a wider understanding of song popularity, even though it does not reach the high predictive power of the best single-feature models.
 The combination of features can potentially dilute the impact of any single strong predictor by averaging out its effects with less predictive features, therefore resulting in a lower overall R² score than models using only the most predictive features.

 ## Question 8:
-When considering the 10 song features above, how many meaningful principal components can you extract?
-What proportion of the variance do these principal components account for?
+When considering the 10 song features above, how many meaningful principal components can be extracted?

 For this analysis, I aimed to explore the effectiveness of Principal Component Analysis (PCA) in reducing the dimensionality of the dataset consisting of ten song features—duration, danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo.
 The goal was to determine how many meaningful principal components can be extracted and what proportion of the variance these components account for.
 PCA is a powerful tool for dimensionality reduction, used to simplify the data while retaining as much information as possible.
 It transforms the original variables into a new set of variables, which are orthogonal (uncorrelated) and ranked according to the variance they capture from the data.
 I performed PCA to extract the principal components and then looked into the proportion of variance explained by each component.
 The results are as follows: